csheesun/Politico-Review/README.md

 <p>In Gooplay Store, search '생활정치' or PoliticoReview.</p>

 <h2>Functions</h2>
-<p>Search south korean legislators(Regional/Proportional Representatives) and vote
+<p>Search south korean legislators(Regional/Proportional Representatives) and vote<br>
-See legislators a user voted for
+See legislators a user voted for<br>
-See the number of votes a legislator obtained
+See the number of votes a legislator obtained<br>
 See overall, gender, age group rankings</p>

 <h2>Note</h2>
-<p>In addition, I already recognize that first, whenever a user moves between menus, searching legislators should be done again, second, whenever a user moves between menus, duplicate vote for one legislator is permitted. third, even though a legislator is absent on certain region, voting is permitted.</p>
+<p>I already recognize that first, whenever a user moves between menus, searching legislators should be done again, second, whenever a user moves between menus, duplicate vote for one legislator is permitted. third, even though a legislator is absent on certain region, voting is permitted.</p>

 <h2>Acknowledgement</h2>
 <p>
 This app was developed based on YouTube lecture series called 'Android Studio Registration Helper Application' produced by Dongbin Na.
-You can see video on following website. https://www.youtube.com/watch?v=gd49JeLYvUI&index=28&list=PLRx0vPvlEmdD862e43ADbvDeGPUZKDuqL
+You can see video on following website.<br>
+https://www.youtube.com/watch?v=gd49JeLYvUI&index=28&list=PLRx0vPvlEmdD862e43ADbvDeGPUZKDuqL
 </p>